changqin26/nsAQP_publication/README.md

 ### Training

-GNN and Tree_LSTM models are trained under the same conditions:
+GNN and Tree_LSTM models use training scripts with the same filenames located in their respective folders:
 - `policy_prediction.py`: for standard evaluation, where all entities are **seen** during training.
   - For Tree_LSTM, query plans are used as input, and routing strategies are loaded from `best_policies.json`
   - For GNN, queries and corresponding policy targets are loaded from `Joined_Queries.json`